-- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) Does the methodology interface with the time schedule in the RFP?
+- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP? - 4) How well does the offerors proposed work plan serve to accomplish the objectives of the project?